IBM-Cloud/HybridBanking-Android/README.md

 1. Download https://github.com/IBM-Bluemix/HybridBanking-Android/archive/master.zip
 2. Extract it.
 3. Launch Android Studio
-4. Import existing project -> Point to extracted folder
+4. Open existing project -> Point to extracted folder -> Choose
-5. Give it a minute to set everything up.
+5. Give it a minute or two to set everything up.
 Click **Install build tools and sync project** if you see it.

 ### Bluemix Mobile Backend